Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Introduction

 The structure of the manuscript is as follows.
 The upcoming Sec. \ref{sec:aerodynamic_beginning} gives an overview of the basic model equations, the discrete approximation, and the volume force model.
-In Sec. \ref{sec:validation_and_calibration}, the method is verified using academic 2D investigations on a rotating circular cylinder and validated against viscous investigations on two further 3D investigations on an idealized rotor and a rotor ship.
-Section \ref{sec:annika_braren} applies the presented method to the configuration optimization of Flettner rotors on a bulk carrier before the manuscript ends with a summary and outlook in Sec. \ref{sec:conclusion}.
-The paper defines vectors and tensors concerning a spatially fixed orthogonal coordinate system, applying Einstein's summation convention to doubly occurring Latin indices.
+In Sec. \ref{sec:validation_and_calibration}, the method is verified using academic 2D investigations on a rotating circular cylinder and validated against viscous investigations on three further 3D investigations that consider (a) an idealized rotor, (b) a rotor ship, and (c) a rotor-rotor interaction study.
+Section \ref{sec:application} applies the presented method to the configuration optimization of Flettner rotors on a bulk carrier before the manuscript ends with a summary and outlook in Sec. \ref{sec:conclusion}.
+The paper defines vectors and tensors in a spatially fixed orthogonal coordinate system, applying Einstein's summation convention to pairs of Latin indices.